 180 Medical Scholarship Program

-We are honored to offer the 180 Medical Scholarship Program as a way to help college students living with conditions such as spinal cord injuries, spina bifida, transverse myelitis, neurogenic bladder, or an ostomy (ileostomy, colostomy, or urostomy).
+The 180 Medical Scholarship Program is open to full-time college students living with specific medical conditions, including spinal cord injuries, spina bifida, transverse myelitis, neurogenic bladder, or an ostomy.

-Because we understand that these conditions often come with financial challenges, we offer this program as a way to give back and invest in the future of inspiring students who have faced adversity and continue forward with their career goals.
+Because we understand that these conditions often come with additional financial challenges, this program is our way of giving back.
+We’re honored to invest in the future of students who have personally faced adversity and hope to positively impact others through their career goals.

 How to Apply for the 180 Medical Scholarship

 In order to be eligible, applicants must be: